 The conditions are as below:

-- No payment for any transfer of immovable property shall be made either by traveler’s cheque or by foreign currency notes or by any other mode other than those specifically permitted under this clause;
+- No payment for any transfer of immovable property shall be made either by traveller’s cheque, by foreign currency notes or by any other mode other than those specifically permitted under this clause;

-- Provided that the marriage has been registered and subsisted for a continuous period of not less than two years immediately preceding the acquisition of such property;
+- The marriage should have been registered and subsisted for a continuous period of not less than two years immediately preceding the acquisition of such property;

 - Provided further that the non-resident spouse is not otherwise prohibited from such acquisition.